 - Skin lesions

 - Systemic vasculitis

 The best defense against any infectious disease is a healthy immune system.
-Excellent nutrition (with an emphasis on low-carb, high moisture foods), maintaining optimal weight, regular exercise with interactive cat toys, stress management with herbs and flower essences, and immune supporting supplements will help keep viruses and other invaders at bay.
+Excellent nutrition (with an emphasis on low-carb, high moisture foods), maintaining optimal weight, regular exercise with interactive cat toys, stress management with stress & anxiety support, and immune supporting supplements will help keep viruses and other invaders at bay.